 Over the last year international activists have been attempting to challenge the Israeli blockade, sending in boats loaded with supplies.
 The demonstration over New Year’s was designed to bring world attention to the plight of Palestinians.

-Human Rights groups have universally condemned the Gaza blockade by Israel and Egypt, macrobid without a prescription.
-Macrobid online without prescription, Amnesty International called it a “form of collective punishment of the entire population of Gaza, a flagrant violation of Israel’s obligations under the Fourth Geneva Convention.”
+Human Rights groups have universally condemned the Gaza blockade by Israel and Egypt.
+Amnesty International called it a “form of collective punishment of the entire population of Gaza, a flagrant violation of Israel’s obligations under the Fourth Geneva Convention.”
 Human Rights Watch calls it a “serious violation of international law” and the UN Special Rapporteur for Human Rights condemned the siege as a “crime against humanity.”